 One of the easiest ways to accomplish your goal is to put it on autopilot.
 Most banks have a way that you can set up automatic transfers between accounts.
 You might even be able to get part of your paycheck deposited into a separate account.
 If this is possible, then set it up now!

 We all get busy, and the easiest way to get off track is to simply forget to make your contribution.
 You can set reminders using your phone, Google Calendar, or any number of apps.
 Get the whole family in on the fun and someone may remember when you don’t.
 Make a chart and hang it up where you will see it everyday.
-Sign up for our weekly email newsletter and we’ll send you a reminder each week.

 Earn Extra Cash

 - Reward Sites/Apps – In the past few months, I earned enough for a $50 gift card by just walking into/scanning stuff in the store using an App called Shopkick.
+Gift cards may not be the same as cash, but you can sell them or use them toward travel-related expenses.

 I’m looking through some ideas that Penny Hoarder has on their site for making some extra cash this year.